 REFLECTIONS FROM CONCORD

-Jim Cerny, editor
+Jim Cerny, editor and photographer

 Capitol dome, Concord.

 As a monthly feature, our two State Representatives for New Castle and Rye (District 18) – David Borden

 and Will Smith